Víctor Martínez (baseball): 2014

 Entering the 2014 season, new Tigers manager Brad Ausmus indicated that he wanted Martínez to be prepared to catch, particularly during interleague games in a National League ballpark where there is no designated hitter.
 Martínez had the best statistical year of his career in 2014, setting career highs in several hitting categories.

-April 23, 2014, Martínez singled in the ninth inning of a game against the Chicago White Sox for his 1,500th career hit.
+On April 23, 2014, Martínez singled in the ninth inning of a game against the Chicago White Sox for his 1,500th career hit.
 On July 6, Martínez was selected in the player voting to participate in his fifth AL All-Star game, and his first as a Tiger.
 Martínez did not participate in the All-Star game due to side soreness, and was replaced by teammate Ian Kinsler.
 In a game against the New York Yankees on August 27, Martínez hit his 26th home run of the 2014 season, establishing a new career high.
 His previous high mark was 25 home runs for the Cleveland Indians in 2007.

 Martínez was named the American League Player of the Month for August 2014.
 Martínez tied for the Major League lead in hits with 41 in the month, along with a .350 batting average in 31 games.
 Martínez slugged at a .547 clip in August, hitting six home runs and driving in a league-leading 30 runs.
 He also had 14 multi-hit games and was third in the AL in on-base percentage (.442) thanks to 19 walks.

-Martínez finished the 2014 regular season with a career-high .335 batting average (second best in the American League), 33 doubles and 103 RBI, while setting career highs with 188 hits and 32 home runs.
+Martínez finished the 2014 regular season with a career-high .335 batting average (second-best in the American League), 33 doubles and 103 RBI, while setting career highs with 188 hits and 32 home runs.
 He led the major leagues in OPS (.974) and intentional walks (28), and also led the American League with a .409 on-base percentage.
 Victor led the Tigers with 70 walks, and struck out only 42 times.
 He became the third player since 1990 to have 30 or more home runs, and 42 or fewer strikeouts, following Barry Bonds in 2004 and Gary Sheffield in 1992, and the first Tiger to do so since 1901.
 Martínez was 93-for-276 with two strikes, a .337 average, the second best two-strike average since 1914.
 On November 4, 2014, the BBWAA announced that Martínez was one of the three finalists for the American League MVP Award, along with Michael Brantley and Mike Trout.
 He finished second to Trout in the voting.
 On November 6, 2014, it was announced that Martínez won his second Silver Slugger Award, as the top-hitting American League designated hitter.
 Martínez was awarded the Edgar Martínez Award for 2014.

 Martinez became a free agent after the 2014 season.
 On November 12, 2014, the Tigers re-signed Martínez to a four-year, $68 million contract.